Sabu (wrestler): Second return to Impact Wrestling (2019, 2020)

-On February 8, 2019, it was revealed that Sabu would return to TNA, now named Impact Wrestling, at United We Stand on April 4, where Sabu and Rob Van Dam were defeated by the Lucha Bros (Pentagón Jr. and Fénix).On the May 31 episode of Impact, Sabu, Rob Van Dam and Tommy Dreamer defeated The North and Moose.
+On February 8, 2019, it was revealed that Sabu would return to TNA, now named Impact Wrestling, at United We Stand on April 4, where Sabu and Rob Van Dam were defeated by the Lucha Bros (Pentagón Jr. and Fénix).
+On the May 31 episode of Impact, Sabu, Rob Van Dam and Tommy Dreamer defeated The North and Moose.
 On the June 6 episode of Impact, Sabu and Rob Van Dam lost to The North (Ethan Page and Josh Alexander). on the July 20 episode of Xplosion, Sabu defeated Raj Singh.
 On September 4, it was reported that Impact would bring him back for more dates in the future.
 Two days later, Sabu fought Rohit Raju to a double countout at the Impact television tapings in Las Vegas.
 At Bound for Glory on October 20, Sabu competed in the Call Your Shot Gauntlet match, which was won by Eddie Edwards.

 On the March 24, 2020 episode of Impact, Sabu and Rhino defeated Ohio Versus Everything (Dave Crist and Madman Fulton) in Sabu's final match in TNA.

 Final appearances (2023–2025)

 On May 24, 2023, Sabu made his debut for All Elite Wrestling (AEW) on Dynamite, where he was revealed to be the special guest enforcer for the unsanctioned match between Adam Cole and Chris Jericho at Double or Nothing.

+In 2024, Brunk drew criticism from promoters after failing to appear for his own induction into the Independent Wrestling Hall of Fame in Philadelphia during WrestleMania 40 weekend.
+Johnson wrote that Brunk simply "didn't want to go upstairs" to the induction venue, calling the no-show "insane" given that the independent wrestling scene of the 1990s would not exist in its later form without him.
+GCW subsequently built the incident into the storyline for Brunk's retirement match against Joey Janela at Spring Break 9, with Janela referencing the no-show in promotional segments ahead of the bout.

-On April 18, 2025, Sabu won his retirement match, a No Rope Barbed Wire match against Joey Janela at Game Changer Wrestling (GCW)'s Joey Janela's Spring Break 9, three weeks before his death.
+On April 18, 2025, Sabu won his retirement match, a No Rope Barbed Wire match against Joey Janela at Game Changer Wrestling (GCW)'s Joey Janela's Spring Break 9, held during WrestleMania 41 weekend in Las Vegas, three weeks before his death.
+Pollock reported that Brunk had reportedly been unable to walk earlier on the day of the show and suffered a heavy fall to the floor during the bout, but completed the match as planned; Janela subsequently set aside his in-ring character to praise the retiring wrestler, a moment later described by commentators as a rare feel-good send-off in professional wrestling.
 The match and GCW would later come under scrutiny after an interview with Janela was published in which he intimated that Sabu was unfit to wrestle the match until he was provided a dose of the opiate substitute kratom in response to pain to ensure his attendance, and that he still appeared intoxicated backstage when he arrived at the show.